-More and more we’re seeing nannies asking about how to get health insurance built into their compensation packages; we’re seeing many more employers asking how they can help too.
-That’s great!
-Just how to go about doing it is where things get confusing.
+More and more we’re getting nannies asking about how to get health insurance built into their compensation packages; we’re realizing many more employers asking how they can help too.
+That’s fantastic!
+Just knowing how to go about doing it is where things get confusing.
 Let’s consider the question: what’s a good option for nanny health insurance coverage?
-In this post we’ll lay out the landscape as we see it and how we go about consulting clients on healthcare for their employee(s).
+In this post, we’ll lay out the landscape as we understand it and how we go about consulting clients on healthcare for their employees.

 A Quick Background

-Clients and their household employees are generally looking for tax advantaged health care options.
+Clients and their household employees are generally looking for tax-favored health care options.
 Currently there are two solid options available, the Qualified Small Employer Health Reimbursement Arrangement (QSEHRA) and the Individual Coverage Health Reimbursement Arrangement (ICHRA).
 Both are tailored for small employers not offering group health insurance, and support employees obtaining coverage on their state health insurance exchanges.

 So Which Option is Better?

 There are many similarities and some significant differences between the two options.
-In general, we find that the QSEHRA is the most flexible option for families who intend to provide modest support (not to exceed $437.50/mo for a single employee, $883.83/mo for an employee with a family plan).
-Important to note if you change jobs, don’t currently have insurance, and you negotiate a QSEHRA benefit with your new employer, this is a “qualifying event” and you have 60 days to do a special health insurance enrollment.
+In general, we find the QSEHRA the most flexible option for families who intend to provide modest support (not to exceed $487.50/mo for a single employee, $983.33/mo for an employee with a family plan).
+Important to note, if you change jobs, don’t currently have insurance, and you negotiate a QSEHRA benefit with your new employer, this is a “qualifying event” and you have 60 days to do a special health insurance enrollment.
 Employers who wish to provide more comprehensive health insurance reimbursement will look into the ICHRA.
-However an important caveat is that the ICHRA will not apply to the household employee who is covered by their spouse’s employer’s group health insurance.
+However, an important caveat is that the ICHRA will not apply to the household employee who is covered by their spouse’s employer’s group health insurance.
 This article compares the QSEHRA and ICHRA in more detail.

 So How Does this Work?

 Both options are tax advantaged health reimbursement plans.
-This means the that monies the employer contributes are not subject to employer taxes (about 10% of the contribution) and are also not subject to employee taxes (15% or more, depending on the employee’s circumstances).
+This means monies the employer contributes are not subject to employer taxes (about 10% of the contribution) and are also not subject to employee taxes (15% or more, depending on the employee’s circumstances).